wurli/acadyr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-acadyr provides utility functions for creating and working with financial and academic years in R:
+{acadyr} provides utility functions for creating and working with financial and academic years in R:

 ``` r